Dyson V12 Detect Slim Review

 One of my favorite features of the V12 is it comes with two batteries and charges so that consumers can charge both simultaneously.

-Please note that it’s a downsized battery (only 2500 mAh versus the V15’s 3600 mAh), but the run time is still decent, with up to 63 minutes in the lowest setting (using the slim laser roller) – more than doubling the Dyson Micro’s output (27 mins).
+Please note that it’s a downsized battery (only 2500 mAh versus the V15’s 3600 mAh), but the runtime is still decent, with up to 63 minutes on the lowest setting (using the slim laser roller)—more than doubling the Dyson Micro’s runtime (27 mins).

 Piezo Sensor

-The Dyson V12 retains the Piezo sensor found in the V15, informing consumers of the debris size detected using a specialized sensor (the Piezo) that measures it by how much noise it generates.
+The Dyson V12 retains the Piezo sensor found in the V15, informing consumers of the debris size detected by a specialized sensor (the Piezo) that measures it based on the noise it generates.

 The graph behind the vacuum motor visualizes debris flowing through the Piezo sensor.
 It automatically increases power when it detects more dirt (this is only applicable in the auto setting).